As suggested by the title, Glendyn Ivin’s 2009 Australian film Last Ride is essentially a Road movie with significant Coming-of-Age overtones.

 The pace at which the action develops is not as swift as some would prefer, and the enjoyment received from the film depends largely on one’s willingness to fit the story pieces together.

-Observing the interactions between the boy and his father, becoming aware of moments from their past as revealed through infrequent flashbacks – in short getting to know the characters’ personalities — is what Last Ride is all about.
-The film is a classic example of a character driven Coming-of-Age narrative.
+Observing the interactions between the boy and his father, becoming aware of moments from their past as revealed through infrequent flashbacks – in short, getting to know the characters’ personalities — is what Last Ride is all about.
+The film is a classic example of a character-driven Coming-of-Age narrative.

 Father and son are present in just about every scene of the film.
-Their characters are formalistic: the tough dad trying to teach his innocent son how to be a man and succeed in life, or at least not be the failure that he sees in himself (being an outlaw on the run).
+Their characters are formalistic: the strict dad trying to teach his innocent son how to be a man and succeed in life, or at least not be the failure that he sees in himself (being an outlaw on the run).
 As the viewer gets engaged with the story, one can’t help but pity the dad and his failure, yet hope that somehow he will push through to a successful conclusion on this seemly aimless and potentially dangerous journey on which he takes his son.

 Being a Road movie, it doesn’t come as a great surprise that the sets in Last Ride play a role all their own.
 Be it the Australian wilderness, the bush forest or a vast expanse of desert-like salt lake, the sets appear to mirror the characters’ state of mind.

 Another common trait of the Road films is the musical score.
 They have songs accompanying the action in just about every scene.
-In Last Ride, non-diegetic guitar chords enhance the scenes in a manner typical in Indie flicks.
+In Last Ride, non-diegetic guitar chords enhance the scenes in a manner typical of Indie flicks.

 All in all, Last Ride is not a film for those who enjoy just passing their time while viewing meaningless action.
-This movie requires a certain determination from its viewers which, once made, rewards them with a touching and intimate portrayal of a father and son.
+This movie requires a certain determination from its viewers, which, once made, rewards them with a touching and intimate portrayal of a father and son.